snickerjp/cli-datastream/README.md

 ## Commands
 - `list-groups` —   List all Groups in the Account
 - `list-connectors` — List all Connectors Available.
+- `list-stream-types` — List all Types of Stream.
+- `list-streams` — List all Streams.
+- `list-properties` — List all Properties.
+- `list-datasets` — List all Datasets.
+- `list-products` — List all Products.
+- `get-stream` — Get Details of Stream.
+- `activation-history` — Get Details of Stream Activation History.
+- `stream-history` — Get Details of Stream History.
+- `create` — Create a Particular Stream.
+- `update` — Update a Particular Stream.
+- `activate` — Activate a Particular Stream.
+- `deactivate` — Deactivate a Particular Stream.
+- `delete` — Delete a Particular Stream.

 ## Examples